mitesh1409/nestjs-master/NestJS-Core-Concepts-notes.md

 and it can even add metadata.

 Analogy
-Think of decorators as wearing accessories or suits that gives you extra power.
+Think of decorators as wearing accessories or suits that gives you extra powers.

 ## #4 Controllers